DataBiosphere/terra-resource-buffer/README.md

 changes.
 If you're seeing errors like `UPGRADE FAILED: "(Release name)" has no deployed releases`, try updating Skaffold.

 You may need to use gcloud to provide GCR credentials with `gcloud auth configure-docker`.
-Finally, run local-run.sh with your target environment as the first argument:
+Alternately use `gcloud auth login <you>@broadinstitute.org` or `gcloud auth application-default login` for fine grain control of the login credentials to be used (account must have permissions to push to GKE)
 ```
-cd local/dev
+cd local-dev
 ```
+You may also use your [personal environment](https://github.com/DataBiosphere/terra/blob/main/docs/dev-guides/personal-environments.md) as the target
 ```
 ./setup_gke_deploy.sh <environment>
 ```
 You can now push to the specified environment by running
 ```
 skaffold run
 ```

 ### Connecting psql client using the Cloud SQL Proxy:
-Follow [Installing this instruction](https://cloud.google.com/sql/docs/mysql/sql-proxy#macos-64-bit) to install Cloud SQL Proxy
+Follow [Installing this instruction](https://cloud.google.com/sql/docs/mysql/sql-proxy#macos-64-bit) to install Cloud SQL Proxy.
+This is used to connect to the remote SQL database used by RBS

 Step 1: Go to cloud console to get the instance name you want to connect to, then start the proxy:
 ```